splunk/public-o11y-docs/gdi/opentelemetry/components/transform-processor.rst

 Edit resources and spans for size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example shows how to edit resources and spans by limiting the amount of attributes and truncate all attributes to 4,096 characters.
+The following example shows how to edit resources and spans by limiting the number of attributes and truncating them to 4,096 characters.
 The ``resource`` statement drops all keys except the ones indicated in ``keep_keys``.

 .. code-block:: yaml